MikeyQiu/DELFT-Extend/BLP/README.md

 }
 ```

 In this work, we adopt BLP classfiers to understand the intention of question and summerize the semantic of entities' description.
-To this end, (1two fine-tuned BERT encoder are trained for each of specific task and (2)we used logistic regression models to fit in the generated embedding for classification.
+- Two fine-tuned BERT encoder are trained for each of specific task.
+- Using fine-tuned BERT model's output as feature, logistic regression models to fit in the generated embedding for classification.

 ## Usage